-Lately I’ve noticed that I can be having one conversation with my husband and another with my daughter at the same time.
+Lately, I’ve noticed that I can be having one conversation with my husband and another with my daughter at the same time.
 Usually whilst driving as well.
 It’s definitely a woman thing, my husband struggles to listen to one conversation at a time never mind two…

 Keeping calm in a crisis

-However you may heave dealt with a stressful scenario pre-kids, once you’ve dealt with a nappy explosion in a public place with no spare clothes and only the car’s parcel shelf to rest the baby on, then you can deal with just about anything!
+However you may have dealt with a stressful scenario pre-kids, once you’ve dealt with a nappy explosion in a public place with no spare clothes and only the car’s parcel shelf to rest the baby on, then you can deal with just about anything!

 I wonder if the CIA employ mums to negotiate with terrorists?
 They totally should.
-If you can negotiate with a stubborn two year old well enough to convince them to get into their car seat or take a bath, then you can persuade anyone to do anything.
+If you can negotiate with a stubborn two-year-old well enough to convince them to get into their car seat or take a bath, then you can persuade anyone to do anything.

 Doing things at warped speed